-The Greek custom of Lady Lent and a lovely Lent Monday
+The Greek custom of Lady Lent and my Lent Monday traditions

 Greek Lent Monday and seafood go hand in hand…

-Inevitably, I took time to think back to the old days first thing in the morning.
-Back then, my parents and grandparents were all still around and Mum would be tethered to the kitchen stove all weekend preparing a feast for the big day.
-Never seen so many dishes on one single table before, folks, and it only happened on Lent Monday!
+Lent Monday is a day of reminisching for me.
+In the old days, when I was young and living with my parents, my grandparents from Corfu tended to be visiting this time of year.
+Mum would be tethered to the kitchen stove all weekend preparing a feast for the big day.
+I’d never seen so many dishes on one single table before, folks, and it only happened once a year, on Lent Monday!

 On Lent Monday we fasted strictly, to honour the tradition.

-The cockles went down nicely back home with lashings of lemon juice, the lemons just cut from the tree in our front yard.
-Lunchtime, the fresh, locally farmed mussels made for the best lunch ever.
+The cockles go down nicely with lashings of lemon juice, the lemons just cut from the tree in our front yard.
+Lunchtime, I always make my signature mussels risotto, using the super-fresh locally farmed mussels we buy from Neraki.

-It all went down well with the various treats of the day, like dolmadakia (vine leaves stuffed with rice), broad beans in tomato sauce, pickles, lagana (flat bread with sesame seeds), and chalva (semolina cake).
+It makes for a perfect celebratory meal accompanied by the various treats of the day, like dolmadakia (vine leaves stuffed with rice), broad beans in tomato sauce, pickles, lagana (flat bread with sesame seeds), and chalva (semolina cake).

 Lady Lent (Kyra Sarakosti)